Springs, South Africa: Climate

 Springs has a typical sub-tropical climate with four distinct seasons.
-The summers are hot with afternoon thunder showers in early summers and drier during January and February which are the two hottest months.
-The winters are very cold with severe frost and very occasional snow, the coldest months being July and August although June is also very cold.
-August is usually a very windy month continuing into early spring of September with sandstorms and strong winds.

 Spring is warm to hot with some afternoon showers.
+Spring usually starts to show during the latter half of August, although it is officially springtime in September.

+Summer is hot, with afternoon thunder showers early in the season, and drier during January and February, the two hottest months.
+The average high during summer is 32 °C, and the average low is 15 °C, although it can go as high as 37 °C. A record high of 40 °C has been recorded.

-Spring usually starts to show during the latter half of August although it is officially springtime from September.
-The autumns are generally cooler, starting with late rains in the beginning of autumn and getting colder towards winter with the first frost in late autumn.
-At times the first signs of autumn can be seen in late February.
-The average highs during the summers are 32 °C although it can go as high as 37 °C. A record high of 40 °C has been recorded.
-Average winter temperatures are around 10 °C and the average lows during the summer months are 15 °C and – 5 °C during the winter months.
-Temperatures can drop to – 10 °C and a record low of -15 °C has been recorded.
+Autumn is generally cooler, starting with late rains early in the season.
+Cold set in towards winter, with the first frost in late autumn.
+At times, the first signs of autumn can be seen in late February.

+Winter is very cold, with severe frost and very occasional snow, the coldest months being July and August.
+August is usually a very windy month, continuing into early spring in September with sandstorms and strong winds.
+The average high during winter is 10 °C, and the average low is – 5 °C. Temperatures can drop to – 10 °C, and a record low of -15 °C has been recorded.

 The average rainfall in Springs is 450 mm per annum.

-Fauna and flora
+Flora and fauna

-Springs has a Highveld grassland vegetation, which is the general vegetation type of the Highveld which consists of the southern half of Gauteng, Western Mpumalanga, South Eastern parts of the Limpopo province, most of the Freestate, Northern Eastern Cape and South Eastern parts of Northwest and Eastern Northern Cape.
+Springs is part of the Highveld grassland vegetation area, which consists of the southern half of Gauteng, Western Mpumalanga, the southeastern parts of the Limpopo province, most of the Freestate, Northern Eastern Cape, and the southeastern parts of Northwest and Eastern Northern Cape.

-Springs is mostly grassland with short grass with some smaller succulent plants such as the aloe.
-The plough-breaker which is unique on the Highveld with most part of the plant in the soil can also be found.
-The wetland areas in Springs has an area of 17 km2 fed by the Blesbokspruit and Lesser Blesbokspruit, with concomitant water plants and trees growing nearby.
+Springs is mostly grassland, with short grass with some smaller succulent plants such as the aloe.
+The plough-breaker, which is unique on the Highveld, can also be found in the area.
+The wetland areas in Springs has an area of 17 km2, fed by the Blesbokspruit and Lesser Blesbokspruit, with concomitant water plants and trees growing nearby.

 The Blesbokspruit Wetland Region in Springs draws over 300 species of birds, including the great flamingo, Egyptian Goose, barn owl, blue crane, guineafowl, secretary-bird and the ostrich.
 Water mammals such as the otter and lesser otter have been observed in less populated areas.
 The blesbok, mongoose, reed buck, read jackal, black wildebeest, springbok, mountain zebra, the porcupine and other mammals are to be found, but usually within reserve areas.

 Various species of reptiles such as the rinkhals, puffadder brown house snake, aurora house snake and various lizards, including the giant girdled lizard, and the African bullfrog are also to be found in wetland areas of Springs.